Need help? Our experts are ready to find the solution you need.

 We have also perfected the transport of fresh seafood, groceries and special commodities with temperature-controlled LTL/LCL service to customers throughout the U.S. and Western Canada.

-LTL shipping stands for “less than truckload” shipping.
+LTL shipping stands for “less-than-truckload” shipping.
 Basically, you choose LTL service when you can’t fill an entire truck with your product.
 Instead, your products are combined with other shippers’ products to fill the truck.

 The price will be less than using a full truckload, but the transit time might take a little longer as most carriers use a hub system making stops along the route.
-The route, season, weather and price of fuel all impact LTL shipments.
+The route, season, weather and price of fuel all impact less-than-truckload shipments.